 RV sites are equipped with full hook-ups, including cable and Wi-Fi, so you can camp with all the comforts of home.
 The main shower house even has heated floors and coin laundry.

 When booking a site, ask for 178 or 179.
-Both sites back up to the surrounding forest and have the most space.
+Both places back up to the surrounding forest and have the most space.

-Catamaran trips on the Woodwind II depart daily from the Zephyr Cove marina and should not be missed; the evening champagne cruise is a great way to enjoy the sunset.
+A suggest excursion is a catamaran trip on the Woodwind II.
+The boat departs daily from the Zephyr Cove Marina and the evening champagne cruise is a great way to enjoy the sunset.

 04 of 06

+The Emerald Bay Boat Camp is a one-of-a-kind camping experience to enjoy the lake's beauty in the seclusion of a wilderness area.
 The scenic boat-in campground on the north end of Emerald Bay State Park can only be reached by boat; no roads reach the campground.
-The boot-camp is a one-of-a-kind camping experience where you can enjoy the lake's beauty in the seclusion of a wilderness area.

 Located on the southwest corner of the lake in California, Emerald Bay is famous for its emerald green water.
 It's one of the most popular destinations for daily boat tours and is an excellent location for bird watching; bald eagle sightings are common.

 Twenty-one lakefront campsites, a shared dock, and buoys are available and must be booked a few months in advance.
-To get to the boat-camp, you can launch your own boat or a rental at one of South Lake Tahoe's marinas.
+Boat rentals are available at one of South Lake Tahoe's marinas.
 Be prepared to get a little wet on your way to the camp.Continue to 5 of 6 below.

 05 of 06